 If MUsic BE the FOOD of LOVE play ON

-You don’t need to know about this perfectly or in a lot of depth – do this exercise and you should be on your way.
+You don’t need to know about this subject perfectly or in a lot of depth, especially if you are applying to drama school.
+However, if you do this exercise then you should be on your way.

 All I want you to do is read through your speech and tap out the rhythm behind the words.
 When you think there is an emphasized beat then I want you to step forward on your dominant foot and then rock back on your other foot for the de-stressed words.